GET THE COMPASSIONATE HELP YOU DESERVE

 Thanksgiving in New Orleans is a special time of year.
 Families and friends come together to enjoy each other’s company, and feast on Thanksgiving favorites prepared in their own kitchens or prepared by chefs at favorite local restaurants.
 But along with all the festivities comes driving—and lots of it.

 The holidays are the busiest time of the year on Louisiana roads, and during Thanksgiving weekend, traffic is at its absolute peak.
 It’s no surprise, then, that car accidents are very common during this time.
 Wondering what you can do to stay safe while on the road this Thanksgiving in New Orleans?
-Check out these travel safety tips from our associates at Mike Brandner Injury Attorneys.
+Check out these travel safety tips from our associates at Mike Brandner Law.

 If you’re like millions of Americans traveling 50 miles or more during Thanksgiving weekend, you should inspect your vehicle before driving.
 If it’s been a while since your car has been serviced, it doesn’t hurt to take it to a mechanic for a full tuneup before you hit the road.
 This includes changing your oil, checking your tire pressure and tread, and making sure that you don’t forget your spare tire and car jack.
 Doing so will help prevent a flat tire or dead battery from derailing your Thanksgiving in New Orleans.
 Having your vehicle inspected before you leave will also give you peace of mind.